 German car brands are known for creating high-class vehicles that exceed expectations as far as performance and appearance are concerned.
-That’s what makes them a leader in automotive production worldwide.
-German car brands feature a long history of innovative technologies; many of which are used by other auto companies.
+That’s what makes them a leader in automotive production worldwide, with many of their marques ranking higher against the likes of other American, Japanese, and Korean car brands.
+German car brands feature a long history of innovative technologies; many of which are used by other European car companies.

-When most people think of German car brands, it’s typical to name off companies such as Audi, BMW, and Mercedes.
-While that’s good, there are several other German car brands you might not have heard of or forgot about.
-We’ve got the list of the 11 German car brands currently in operation and a few that ceased production.
+When most people think of German car brands, it’s typical to name off companies such as Audi, BMW, and Mercedes Benz.
+While that’s good, there are several other German car manufacturers you might not have heard of or forgot about.
+We’ve got the list of the 11 German car brands currently in operation and a few that have sadly ceased production.

 History of German Car Brands